 Don Pogreba is an eighteen-year teacher of English, former debate coach, and loyal, if often sad, fan of the San Diego Padres and Portland Timbers.
 He spends far too many hours of his life working at school and on his small business, Big Sky Debate.

 His work has appeared in Politico and Rewire.

 In the past few years, travel has become a priority, whether it's a road trip to some little town in Montana or a museum of culture in Ísafjörður, Iceland.

 He doesn't link to media outlets that don't follow basic journalistic attribution rules.

 'Papa’ Pete Talbot is first and foremost a grandfather to five wonderful grandchildren.
 Like many Montanans, he has held numerous jobs over the years: film and video producer, a partner in a marketing and advertising firm, a builder and a property manager.
 He’s served on local and statewide Democratic Party boards.
 Pete has also been blogging at various sites for over a decade.
 Ping-pong and skiing are his favorite diversions.
 He enjoys bourbon.

 The Polish Wolf

 Josh Manning is a combat veteran who lives in Helena.
-His writing has appeared in Newsweek and Foreign Policy and he has appeared on MSNBC and CNN.
+His writing has appeared in the Los Angeles Time and Newsweek and he has appeared on MSNBC and CNN.
 He was a primary researcher to the recently published New York Times bestseller "The Plot to Destroy Democracy" by MSNBC analyst Malcolm Nance.
-He is part of a growing movement of progressive military veterans working to affect political change You can follow him on Twitter @joshuamanning23
+You can follow him on Twitter @joshuamanning23

 Raised in Helena, Tyler's particularly passionate about the environment, transparency, and wonky budget policy.
 The views expressed are his own.